 Fast forward to a three-day period in June 2021.
 I willingly signed up to go horseback riding in Banff with Banff Trail Riders.
 The lure – two nights at Sundance Lodge and time spent with media colleagues I hadn’t seen since COVID stopped travel in its tracks.
 It just goes to show that under the right conditions, you’ll say yes to things you wouldn’t normally do.

 The good news – I survived and finished with a smile on my face though I admit to sore knees.
-In fact, I would have loved to continue up to Halfway Lodge and then to Allenby Pass – but that’s a 5-day trip and will have to wait for another occasion.
-Described below is what my 3-day trip looked like horseback riding in Banff National Park.
+In fact, I would have loved to continue my horseback riding in Banff trip up to Halfway Lodge and then to Allenby Pass – but that’s a 5-day tripand will have to wait for another occasion.
+Described below is what my 3-day trip looked like in Banff National Park.

 After being helped onto Sly, the name of my horse, staff adjusted the stirrups.
 You don’t want them too long or too short as you might end up with a numb bum or sore knees.
 Mind you after 4 – 6 hours on a horse, you’ll likely have a bit of both anyway, unless you’re a regular horseback rider.